-HSBC Bank USA, National Association will act as paying and

-transfer agent and registrar.

-Governing law New York Risk factors See "Risk Factors" and other information contained or incorporated by reference in this offering memorandum for a discussion of factors you should consider carefully before investing in the Notes.
+and Registrar The Bank of New York Mellon will act as trustee and principal paying and transfer agent.
+The Bank of New York Mellon, Hong by reference in this offering memorandum for a discussion of factors you should consider carefully before investing in the Notes.